 Advisory Committee Members

-Chair: Harvey Rishikof, Senior Policy Advisor to the National Counterintelligence Executive, Office of the Director of National Intelligence, and former Professor, National Security Law, National War College, and former Legal Counsel to the Deputy Director of the FBI.
+Chair: Harvey Rishikof, Director of Cybersecurity and the Law, College of Information Science and Technology, The iSchool, Drexel University and former Senior Policy Advisor to the National Counterintelligence Executive, Office of the Director of National Intelligence, and former Professor, National Security Law, National War College, and former Legal Counsel to the Deputy Director of the FBI.
 He also served as Administrative Assistant to the Chief Justice of the Supreme Court, where he served as chief of staff and liaison to the Executive Branch, Congress, the Federal Judicial Center and the Administrative Office of the US Court.
 Member of the Council on Foreign Relations and the American Law Institute.

 William Banks, Professor, Syracuse University College of Law and Director, Institute for National Security and Counterterrorism.
 He is an international expert on constitutional and national security law and counterterrorism and author of the leading text National Security Law, now in its third edition.